Flow-Scanner/lightning-flow-scanner-core/README.md

    ```

 5. Test as local dependency(Optional):
-   To test changes to the core module locally, run:
+   a. run:

    ```bash
    npm run link
    ```

-   b) Go to the dependent project (e.g. VSX or CLI) and use:
+   b.
+Go to the dependent project (e.g. VSX or CLI) and use:

    ```bash
    npm link @flow-scanner/lightning-flow-scanner-core